-We’ve developed the world’s first technology that can detect and identify microbes directly from samples such as whole blood, without culturing, in less than an hour.
+We’ve developed the world’s first technology that can detect and identify microbes directly from samples such as whole blood, without culturing, in less than 30 minutes.
 We call it Biospectrix.
 This enables physicians to quickly treat patients with the highly targeted antimicrobial they really need.

 Blood sample to diagnosis